Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

-\textbf{Heuristic of the algorithm.} Before detailing our contributions, let us briefly describe the construction of the algorithm (the precise procedure will be detailed in Section \ref{sec:setmain}) and give some comments.
-Our procedure is based on occupation measures as in \cite{mainPPlangevin} but with a more standard multilevel approach.
-By standard, we mean that we do not use a weighted algorithm as in the multilevel-Romberg approach and that we consider Euler schemes with constant steps (In particular, the multilevel-Romberg approach induces weak error expansions which seem to be hard to control in view of quantitative bounds).
 More precisely, our strategy is based on an almost telescopic sum of differences of occupations measures of Euler schemes with step $\pas_r=\pas_0 2^{-r}$, $r=0,\ldots,R$ with $R\in\mathbb{N}^*$ (this means that there are $R+1$ levels).
 Recall that $\pi^\pas$ denotes the invariant distribution of the Euler scheme with step $\pas$.
 Let $f:\ER^d\rightarrow\ER$.
-At the starting point, we try to mimick the following telescopic sum:
+At the starting point, we try to mimick the telescopic sum

 in order to generate a procedure with a bias close to $\pi(f)-\pi^{\pas_R}(f)$ but with a probability $\pi^{\pas_R}$ viewed as a correction of $\pi^{\pas_0}$ by a sequence of (correcting) levels.
-With an ``occupation measure point of view'', we mimick the above decomposition by considering the following procedure:
+With an ``occupation measure point of view'', we mimick the above decomposition by considering the procedure